conekta/ct-woocommerce-plugin/readme.txt

 == Changelog ==
 = 4.0.2 =
-* Fix error when create order with empty shipping contact
+* Fix error when creating order with empty shipping contact

 = 4.0.1 =
 * Fix installing plugin in php 7.4